...

 Treatment for Depression:

 The cornerstone of treatment is usually medication, talk therapy, or a combination.
-Increasingly, research suggests that these treatments may normalize brain changes associated with depression.
+Increasingly, research suggests that these treatments may normalise brain changes associated with depression.

 Depression is one of the most treatable mental health conditions.
 Approximately 80% to 90% of people with depression who seek treatment eventually respond well to treatment.